 The day after that I was again at my refinery job sitting at my desk that faces a window exposing a lifeless view of another construction trailer.
 I looked up.
 I’ll be damned if there wasn’t a dragonfly hovering outside my window looking straight at me.
 It paused for several seconds, zig-zagged, came back, hovered again while seeming to observe me, and then darted off.
 Again, wow!

 I experienced communion with dragonflies three times in three days.
 In a holographic reality, which is the witchy way I understand the worldview that informed my witchy European ancestors who learned to establish and maintain masterful relations with the plants, insects, animals, fungi, weather, and spirits of the land that sustained them, I see this kind of communion as evidence of an ultimately relational, multi-dimensional world.
 We can communicate with other life-forms with whom we share the planet because we are ultimately related in all times and all geographies.

 Insects have traditionally been associated with the Faery realm because of their intimate and fundamental relationships with plant realms.
 Knowledge of this relationship and our human ability to participate within it in a limited way has been the subject of our rich ancestral stories, myths, rites, and art.

-Characteristic of communion with the Faery realm that have been historically cited and definitely experienced by me in my spiritual practices are synchronities that occur in triplicate, states of be-wonderment, and pure states of joy.
+Characteristic of communions with the Faery realm that have been historically cited, and definitely experienced by me in my spiritual practices, are synchronities that occur in triplicate.
+Also characteristic are the states of be-wonderment and pure joy these communions invoke.
 I experienced all that and more.
 I was thrilled from these encounters.
 Truly I was blessed to experience a deep Faery communion.

 Blessings and gratitudes for the sacred life-cycles that sustain our precious lives.